OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 The figure below shows the interfaces available to the AFU in this architecture.
 It also shows the design hierarchy with module names from the fim (top.sv) to the PR region AFU (afu_main.sv).
 One of the main differences from the Stratix 10 PAC OFS architecture to this one is the presence of the static port gasket region (port_gasket.sv) that has components to facilitate the AFU and also consists of the PR region (afu_main.sv) via the PR slot.
 The Port Gasket contains all the PR specific modules and logic, e.g., PR slot reset/freeze control, user clock, remote STP etc. Architecturally, a Port Gasket can have multiple PR slots where user workload can be programmed into.
-However, only one PR slot is supported for OFS Release for Intel Agilex.
+However, only one PR slot is supported for OFS Release for Agilex®.
 Everything in the Port Gasket until the PR slot should be provided by the FIM developer.
 The task of the AFU developer is to add their desired application in the afu_main.sv module by stripping out unwanted logic and instantiating the target accelerator.
 As shown in the figure below, here are the interfaces connected to the AFU (highlighted in green) via the PCIe Attach FIM:

 1. AXI Streaming (AXI-S) interface to the Host via PCIe Gen4x16